LinkTime-Corp/llm-in-containers/text2sql/README.md

 2. Insert your OpenAI API Key into conf/config.json for "OPENAI_API_KEY".
 3. Launch the demo:
 ```
-source run.sh -gpu
+bash run.sh -gpu
 ```
-4. Download the sample data and load it into MySQL:
+4. Load the sample data into MySQL:
 ```
-source download_data.sh
+bash load_data.sh
 ```
-5. Visit the UI at http://localhost:8501.
+5. Visit the UI at http://{IP of EC2 GPU instance}:8501.
 On the UI, you can choose either "ChatGPT" or "Local_LLM" (the default local model "sqlcoder:15b-q8_0" is configured to run on GPU) to query the tabular data.
 6. Shutdown the demo.
 ```
-source shutdown.sh -gpu
+bash shutdown.sh -gpu
 ```